Before making your move

 Knowing where you want to retire is just one aspect of enjoying your retirement.
 There are plenty of other things to think about, including your budget and income.
 Before deciding to move to any new location in retirement, you should look carefully at your finances and seek advice from a financial planning professional to explore your options.

-Next page > A guide to a confident retirement
+Next page > How to start planning for retirement

 Previous page > Why investing for retirement is different